Remove Salt configuration

 {{ unset_firewall('PUBLIC_POSTGRESQL') }}

-3. Deploy the relevant service, for example:
+3. Deploy the relevant server, for example:

 ./run.py 'mytarget' state.apply